ianderrington/genai/docs/Understanding/architectures/training.md

 Training GenAI will generally be domain/modality specific.

 1. Self-supervised [pre-training](pre-training.md) to predict the next token with reasonable likelihoods.
-2. Supervised pretrainign: Trains to give generally expected output.
+1.
-3. [Finetuning](./finetuning.md) on higher quality data sets sometimes [recurrently](./recurrent_training.md) using [simulated data](../data/simulation.md),
+1. Supervised or self-supervised [Finetuning](./finetuning.md) on higher quality data sets sometimes [recurrently](./recurrent_training.md) using [simulated data](../data/simulation.md),
-4. [Reinforcement Learning with Human Feedback](rl_feedback.md) to more accurately train a model's output to find a reward model that is used with Proximal Policy Optimization (PPO) to produce aligned output.
+1. [Feedback](feedback.md) to more accurately train a model to produce output that is is more globally accurate to the input prompts.

 Basics: [Distributed Training](https://neptune.ai/blog/distributed-training)
 https://neptune.ai/blog/distributed-training-frameworks-and-tools